ghwallis/ai-meal-recipe-finder/README.md

 # WasaWasa Culinary 🍳

-A smart recipe assistant powered by AWS, Spoonacular, and Google APIs.
-Discover recipes, locate nearby restaurants, and learn cooking tips seamlessly in one platform.
+WasawasaCulinary is your ultimate digital kitchen companion that combines technology and culinary expertise to bring the joy of cooking and dining to your fingertips.
+Whether you're a home cook, a foodie, or someone looking for nearby dining options, WasawasaCulinary has something for everyone.

+Explore recipes based on ingredients you have, identify meals from photos, and discover restaurants near you—all powered by state-of-the-art technologies like AWS, Spoonacular, and Google APIs.

 ---